UVA Cancer Center, a department of UVA Culpeper Medical Center

 Parking: Free for patients and visitors.

-- Quality cancer treatment close to home at Culpeper Regional Hospital
+- Quality cancer treatment close to home at Culpeper Medical Center

-- Easier access to the technology, clinical trials and advanced capabilities of UVA when needed
+- Local access to leading technology, clinical trials and advanced capabilities from UVA Health experts in Culpeper

 We’ll call you about lab and X-ray results or tell you during your appointment.
-Most other tests results, like PET scans, bone scans or MRIs, usually take two to three days.
+Other tests and scans usually take two to three days.
 Call our office if you don’t get a result within four days.

 Infusion & Chemotherapy